mmarkovi3g/Quizzies/README.md

 #Quizzies app

+Important:
+I am working on this project independently - which means without using Google, Chat GPT, YouTube videos, and the like.
+While learning React.js through Jonas Schmedtmann's course, I have learned to use it on my own and implement it in the project.
+Most of the other projects I have on my GITHUB account are primarily from courses where I followed a "watch and write" approach.
+This is my independent project for which I do not seek help on the internet but strive to be creative and design different parts of the application by breaking down problems into smaller components and challenges.

-**_ STOPED WORKING ON THIS DUE TO PERSONAL OBLIGATIONS AND LOTS OF WORK LATELY - WILL CONTINUE SOON _**
+> STOPED WORKING ON THIS DUE TO PERSONAL OBLIGATIONS AND LOTS OF WORK LATELY - WILL CONTINUE SOON <

 During the process of learning front-end technology (React), I decided to create my own quiz application.
 The main idea was to develop a small application while learning React in order to practice the concepts I'm studying.
 However, the idea started to evolve, and with each new lesson, new ideas come along.
 As a result, this initially simple project gradually transforms into a more serious endeavor.